thomas-lewis/Tweetcord/README.md

 # Tweetcord
-Takes images from subscribed twitter channels and uploads them to a discord channel of your choice.
+Takes images from subscribed twitter profiles and uploads them to a discord channel of your choice.